cmayron/Legal-Calculus/README.md

 It’s less like a traditional “legal guide” and more like a system for building, testing, and managing the legal record in real time.

+Disclaimer:
+The Legal Calculus Educational System (LCES) is a public educational toolkit intended to enhance procedural literacy and understanding of legal systems, workflows, and record-building practices.
+It is not a law firm, does not provide legal advice, and does not constitute the practice of law.

+Nothing within LCES, including templates, examples, workflows, or AI-assisted outputs, should be interpreted as legal advice or relied upon as a substitute for consultation with a licensed attorney.
+Use of this system does not create an attorney-client relationship or any form of professional engagement.

+Users are solely responsible for verifying the accuracy, completeness, and applicability of all materials and for ensuring compliance with applicable laws, court rules, and procedural requirements.

+AI tools referenced within LCES are used for drafting and educational support only.
+AI-generated content may be incomplete or inaccurate and must be independently reviewed.
+Communications with AI systems are not privileged.
+Users should not upload confidential, protected, or sensitive information to any cloud-based AI platform.

+By using LCES, you acknowledge and accept these limitations and responsibilities.

 ⸻

 🧠 Core Idea